dmalawey/OpenArm/home.md

 ![openarm banner](/img/banner_openArm.png)

-# What's OpenArm?
+# What is OpenArm?
-> An open-source robot arm_
->
-> [Github Repo](https://github.com/dmalawey/OpenArm) github.com/dmalawey/OpenArm
->
+An open-source robot arm design with ambitious goals for a completely new way to approach robotic arms.
+The design process will take several years but each element (such as joints) will offer value to designers & makers.
+You don't need to wait until a design is finished to learn & contribute.

-> **PURPOSE: to design a robot arm using bio-inspiration for higher modularity and higher loads than leading commercial designs in 2023.**
+PURPOSE STATEMENT: to design a robot arm using bio-inspiration for higher modularity and higher loads than leading commercial designs in 2023.

+From David M: 95% percent of all of today's robots completely omit dynamics.
+Mathematics which we developed 100 years ago are not being utilized.
+It's not too hard, but it is specialized and to make an elegant design that implements dynamics while accomodating materials, manufacturing, and software control is too difficult for any one company.
+For this reason, we will open the design to collaborate with experts globally.

 ## More Open Projects
 More Open Source designs initiated by DM & SCUTTLE team: